-The Academic Support Center provides tutoring for a range of 100- and 200-level biology, chemistry, Latin, Spanish, mathematics, equestrian studies, health sciences, psychology, accounting, sociology, and Veterinary Medical Technology (VMT) courses.
+The Academic Success Center provides tutoring for a range of 100- and 200-level biology, chemistry, Latin, Spanish, mathematics, equestrian studies, health sciences, psychology, accounting, sociology and veterinary medical technology (VMT) courses.

-In addition to helping students understand and remember course material, our tutors – students who’ve earned a grade of “B” or higher in a given course, furnished faculty recommendations, and attended tutor training sessions -- often share valuable study tips and tricks and help students engage more active study techniques.
-While tutoring is a great way to facilitate learning and improve academic performance, it should be part of an academic success strategy that also incorporates regular class attendance, adequate independent study time, and frequent communication with professors.
-Furthermore, as with the writing lab, students should expect to contribute actively in any tutoring session.
+In addition to helping students understand and remember course material, our tutors (students who’ve earned a grade of “B” or higher in a given course, furnished faculty recommendations and attended tutor training sessions) often share valuable study tips and tricks, and help students engage in more active study techniques.
+While tutoring is a great way to further and promote learning and improve academic performance, it should be part of an academic success strategy that also incorporates regular class attendance, adequate independent study time and frequent communication with professors.
+In addition, as with the writing lab, students should expect to contribute actively in any tutoring session.

-• At the first sign that you are having trouble in the course
+• At the first sign that you are having trouble in a course.

 • Paper and pencil

-“[The Spanish tutor] was most helpful with suggestions, personable, reliable and had a good attitude in teaching.”
+“(The Spanish tutor) was most helpful with suggestions and was personable, reliable and had a good attitude in teaching.”

 Schedule a session in WCONLINE

 The Academic Support Center abides by Wilson College’s decisions about weather-related closures.
 When the campus is closed, all ASC services are canceled, including online writing support.
 When the campus opens at 10 a.m., the ASC will open at 10 a.m.
 Tutoring sessions scheduled prior to 10 a.m. will be canceled.